Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 ## Mangrove Review creation and verification

 Mangrove Reviews are meant to be easily constructed and verified using any existing [JWT libraries](https://jwt.io/).
-Dedicated JavaScript and Rust libraries are in the works as well.
+[A dedicated JavaScript library](https://js.mangrove.reviews) is also available and libraries in other languages will be developed according to demand.

 ## Mangrove Review Format (MaReFo)